Lithium metal battery: Disposal

 Regulations for disposal and recycling of batteries vary widely; local governments may have additional requirements over those of national regulations.
 In the United States, one manufacturer of lithium iron disulfide primary batteries advises that consumer quantities of used cells may be discarded in municipal waste, as the battery does not contain any substances controlled by US Federal regulations.

-Another manufacturer states that "button" size lithium batteries contain perchlorate, which is regulated as a hazardous waste in California; regulated quantities would not be found in typical consumer use of these cells.
+Most lithium batteries, are, however, classified as hazardous waste due to the possibility of fire.
+Another manufacturer states that while "button" size lithium batteries contain perchlorate, which is regulated as a hazardous waste in California; regulated quantities would not be found in typical consumer use of these cells.

+The EPA, however, states that due to limited supply and increasingly high importance, lithium batteries should always be recycled if possible.
+As well, a rupture in a battery poses a potential fire hazard, thus the EPA states that the average consumer should take lithium batteries to specialized lithium or hazardous materials facilities.

 As lithium in used but non-working (i.e. extended storage) button cells is still likely to be in the cathode cup, it is possible to extract commercially useful quantities of the metal from such cells as well as the manganese dioxide and specialist plastics.
-Some also alloy the lithium with magnesium (Mg) to cut costs and these are particularly prone to the mentioned failure mode.
+Some also alloy the lithium with magnesium (Mg) to cut costs.

+Since there has been an exponential increase in demand for lithium batteries over time, there have been pushes to find better ways to recycle lithium batteries.